Hurricane Safety Tips from The Maher Law Firm

 - Remain indoors when the eye moves over your area because the storm will resume shortly.

 - Make sure the storm has completely passed before going outside to inspect your property.

 - Be on the lookout for wildlife that may have been displaced by the storm.

 - Report downed power lines, and stay away from them.

-We hope these tips are helpful for you and your family.
-Please stay safe during Hurricane Dorian, and please use this page as a resource to prepare for the entire hurricane season.
+We hope these tips are helpful for you and your family and please use this page as a resource to prepare for the entire hurricane season.